Skip to main content

 Data I/O

 Every agentic workflow needs data to flow in, through, and out.
-Agent Actions uses a standardized directory structure that makes this flow predictable and traceable.
+Agent Actions uses a standardized layout that makes this flow predictable and traceable.

-Think of it like a factory floor: raw materials enter through one door (staging/), get registered for tracking (source/), move through workstations (actions), and finished products exit through another (target/).
-The directory structure enforces this separation, making it easy to inspect what went in and what came out.
+Raw materials enter through one door (staging/), the framework registers them in source_data, they move through workstations (actions) that write to target_data, and you query the result out of the SQLite database.
+The layout enforces this separation, making it easy to inspect what went in and what came out.

 Directory Structure